OptimisedLEarning/booksPage/README.md

 # booksPage

-Think of your page as a grid with rows and columns.
-Example:
 Top Section: A header (e.g., page title).
 Middle Section: Form for inputs.
 Bottom Section: Table to display data.